A short course for those of us with thumbs (and lives) not so green.

 Running Out Of Juice

-It’s the bane of doing yard work: Running out of gas.
+It’s the bane of yard work: Running out of gas.
 Sometimes I can be so eager or rushed about getting started that I fail to make sure there is enough gas in the storage can.
-What happens next is that I can be in mid-yard and full sweat when the mower sputters and quits, and then when I go to refill the tank I find that the fuel can is empty.
+What happens next is that I can be in mid yard and full sweat when the mower sputters and quits, and then when I go to refill the tank I find that the gas can is empty.
 That means I have to get in the car and go to the gas station, and then a lot can happen that prevents me from finishing the yard before the sun goes down or the rain rolls in or the next commitment on the schedule comes due.
-All of that can be avoided if I just give the fuel can a quick shake before I start mowing or even the day before.
+All of that could be avoided if I just give the fuel can a quick shake before I start mowing.
+Better yet if I check it the day before.

 Beauty And Beast